samcottle/freecodecamp/notes/regex.md

 ```

 ##### Searching for patterns at the beginning of a string
-Negated character sets can also be used to search for patterns at the beginning of strings.
+The caret (`^`) can also be used to search for patterns at the beginning of strings.
 So for example:
 ```js
 let firstString = "Ricky is first and can be found.";
 let firstRegex = /^Ricky/;